Per-Plex/Battleship/README.md

     - PDF based target and hunt mode

 # How To Play
-If you are running windows you can download the [standalone build here] (https://github.com/Per-Plex/Battleship/releases)
+If you are running Windows you can download the [standalone build here] (https://github.com/Per-Plex/Battleship/releases)

 For people just wanting to use the command line version you can use any version of Python 3.0+ .
 For the GUI version you will need Python 3.2+ and pygame installed